Dmkk01/Numerical-Methods/README.md

 - Matlab
 - Numerical analysis on areas of circles using probabilities and random function in Matlab

+# Recursive Trapezoidal Rule
+- Matlab
+- Evaluates an integral using the recusrive trapezoidal method

 # RootsEqs
 - Matlab
 - Finds the roots of functions using built-in Matlab functions